kevinyswong/kevinyswong.github.io/index.md

 For regular people, borrowing money is often something done out of necessity, say for a car or a home.
 But for the ultrawealthy, it can be a way to access billions without producing income, and thus, income tax.
 The tax math provides a clear incentive for this.
-If you own a company and take a huge salary, you’ll pay 37% in income tax on the bulk of it.
-Sell stock and you’ll pay 20% in capital gains tax — and lose some control over your company.
-But take out a loan, and these days you’ll pay a single-digit interest rate and no tax; since loans must be paid back, the IRS doesn’t consider them income.
+If you own a company and take a huge salary, you'll pay 37% in income tax on the bulk of it.
+Sell stock and you'll pay 20% in capital gains tax — and lose some control over your company.
+But take out a loan, and these days you'll pay a single-digit interest rate and no tax; since loans must be paid back, the IRS doesn't consider them income.
 Banks typically require collateral, but the wealthy have plenty of that.
 </blockquote>